Presentation: Classic Myeloproliferative Neoplasms

 Ruxolitinib (JAK1/2 inhibitor) has been a truly transformative medication for myelofibrosis (MF) and became the global standard of care.
-The pivotal clinical trials that Dr. Verstovsek led globally resulted in regulatory approval of ruxolitinib as the frontline medication for myelofibrosis (MF) in 2011 and the second line treatment for polycythemia vera (PV) in 2014.
+The pivotal clinical trials that the Clinical Research Center for MPNs at MD Anderson Cancer Center led globally resulted in regulatory approval of ruxolitinib as the frontline medication for MF in 2011 and the second line treatment for polycythemia vera (PV) in 2014.

 Ruxolitinib was the first and sole medication that was approved for MF until 2019 when fedratinib (JAK2 inhibitor) was approved.
 There was a dearth of MF treatments prior to the clinical development of ruxolitinib, which dramatically improved the quality of life, reduced very large spleen and liver, and prolonged the survival of patients with MF.
-The retrospective analyses that we conducted and published in Cancer (2022) and Annals of Hematology (2021) demonstrated the marked improvement in the survival of patients with myelofibrosis since the clinical development and regulatory approval of ruxolitinib.
+The retrospective analyses that we conducted and published in Cancer (2023), Cancer (2022) and Annals of Hematology (2021) demonstrated the marked improvement in the survival of patients with myelofibrosis since the clinical development and regulatory approval of ruxolitinib.

-With the new MF agents in clinical development, we aim to enhance the therapeutic potential of ruxolitinib, improve deficiencies that have not been addressed with the approved treatments (for example, anemia), or provide options for patients who develop resistance/intolerance to the approved JAK inhibitors.
+With the new MF agents in clinical development, we aim to enhance the therapeutic potential of ruxolitinib, improve deficiencies that have not been addressed with the approved treatments, or provide options for patients who develop resistance/intolerance to the approved JAK inhibitors.

-Professor Verstovsek and the MPN Team are currently leading registrational Phase 3 clinical trials evaluating promising novel MF medications, such as pelabresib, navtemadlin, and imetelstat, and medications to treat PV and essential thrombocythemia (ET), such as rusfertide and ropeginterferon alpha-2b, respectively.
+The MPN Team is currently conducting registrational Phase 3 clinical trials to evaluate other promising novel MF medications, such as luspatercept, imetelstat, pelabresib, and navtemadlin; and medications to treat PV and essential thrombocythemia (ET), such as rusfertide and ropeginterferon alpha-2b, respectively.